 Los Angeles grabs a center for depth here.
 Jesse Burkett is an incredible run blocker.
 He sucks in pass protection though.
 Let me put it this way.against Washington he was able to tow Vita Vea backwards at the line of scrimmage.
 On passing plays Vea absolutely emasculated Burkett in pass rushing situations.
 Burkett is a guy who has good tape, yet a lack of exposure in front of NFL scouts along with a lack of opportunties make him a fringe top 200 prospect even if he has the tape of a third to fourth rounder.

-The Rams add some guard depth in the sixth round here.
+The Chiefs add some guard depth in the sixth round here.
 Sean Welsh provides nice insurance at right guard and many other draft sites have him going earlier than this even though I don't see him becoming a future starter on Sunday's.

 Will Clapp entered the preseason as my top ranked center.
 He really underperformed this season in quite a bit of games on tape to the point where some people have him going undrafted.
 He may be a day 3 pick, but the versatility to play left guard, center, or right guard should intrigue a team to take a flyer on LSU's center.
 In this situation, Clapp can hit the weight room and learn under Ryan Kalil who is one of the leagues best veterans when healthy.